ktorio/kastle/docs/repositories.md

  - Validate that your templates compile
  - Export the repository using the `kslExportToJson` or `kslExportToCbor` targets
  - Build a test project using `kslRunProject` task.
 The options for this will be read from a project descriptor file (default, `test.yaml`)
- - Start up a test server with an interactive UI, using `kslServer` task.
+ - Start up a test server with an interactive UI, using `kslRunServer` task.

 ## 3. Calling it from Kotlin